Financial settlement on divorce FAQs

 Do I need a lawyer to reach a financial settlement?

-Whilst there is no legal requirement, it is strongly recommend that you seek legal advice before negotiating or entering into any settlement agreement.
+Whilst there is no legal requirement, it is strongly recommended that you seek legal advice before negotiating or entering into any settlement agreement.
 It can be difficult to overturn a final financial settlement order, so it is better to ensure that you get good advice prior to entering a settlement.
-It is more likely that you will achieve a fair and equitable result with the assistance of lawyers, even in a friendly separation
+It is more likely that you will achieve a fair and equitable result with the assistance of lawyers, even in a friendly separation.

 Do I need to go to court to reach a financial settlement?

 Not necessarily.
 A settlement can be negotiated between the parties with the assistance of lawyers.
 If a settlement is successfully negotiated the solicitors will provide a draft ‘consent order’ to the court setting out what has been agreed.
 The court will endorse the order if it is reasonable and it will then be legally binding.
 The majority of cases can be settled this way, so long as both parties are reasonable and desire a fair outcome.